 6 Things You Should Do For Contact Lens Care

-- Give your eyes a break from contacts at least one full day a week to ensure proper oxygen nourishment gets to the cornea.
+- Give your eyes a break from contact at least one full day a week to ensure proper oxygen nourishment gets to the cornea.

 5 Things You Should Not Do: Contact Lens Care

-DO NOT use saliva/tap-water when handling the contact lenses.
-Saliva/tap-water contain bacteria that can penetrate and destroy your cornea within hours.
+- DO NOT use saliva/tap-water when handling the contact lenses.
+Saliva/tap water contains bacteria that can penetrate and destroy your cornea within hours.